-Improved disclosure on capitals, strategy, and segmental performance
+Improved disclosure on capitals, strategy, and segmental performance pages 136 to 145

 Improved readability and design

 Outlook information addresses the critical question: "What challenges, opportunities, and uncertainties might we face in executing our strategy, and how could these influence our business model and future performance?"
 These forward-looking insights are woven throughout this Report, with particular emphasis in the following sections.